-Most assets other than goodwill are recorded at “fair value” at the time of a business combination, defined by the Financial Accounting Standards Board (FASB) as:
+Organizations record most assets other than goodwill at “fair value” at the time of a business combination.

-the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+The Financial Accounting Standards Board (FASB) defines fair value as “the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.”

-For the past decade or so, accounting regulators have looked for ways to reduce the cost and complexity of asset impairment testing, particularly for smaller, privately-held businesses.
-In 2004, FASB issued Accounting Standards Update (ASU) 2014-2, which allowed private companies to elect to amortize goodwill, typically over a straight-lined, ten-year period (or a reduced useful life if it can be shown to be appropriate).
+In 2014, FASB issued Accounting Standards Update (ASU) 2014-2, which allowed private companies to elect to amortize goodwill, typically over a straight-lined, ten-year period.
 Since 2014, many private companies have adopted the alternative and no longer perform the annual test.

-Public companies and those private businesses not selecting the alternative accounting treatment must still employ the annual impairment test and estimate the fair value of goodwill.
-Any impairment in these situations is calculated using a simplified one-step process, as opposed to the far more complicated two-step procedure in use prior to 2014.
+Public companies and private businesses that do not select the alternative accounting treatment must still test impairment annually and estimate the fair value of goodwill.
+Any impairment in these situations is calculated using a simplified one-step process instead of the far more complicated two-step procedure used prior to 2014.

 Sequence of Asset Impairment Testing

-Long-lived assets are subsequently tested using guidance from ASC 360: Property, Plant and Equipment.
 This asset category may include both fixed assets and various types of amortized intangible assets, such as customer relationships, patents or other technology-related intangibles and non-compete agreements.
-The testing of long-lived assets is notoriously difficult, and you may wish to consult with valuation professionals experienced in this area.

-Under ASC 360, “asset groups” are tested for impairment on the basis of their “recoverability.”
-Future cash flows attributable solely to an asset group are measured on an undiscounted basis (unlike in a typical business valuation where the present value of future cash flows is determined).
+According to FASB rules, “asset groups” are tested for impairment based on their “recoverability.”
+The company needs to measure future cash flows attributable solely to an asset group on an undiscounted basis (unlike in a typical business valuation where the present value of future cash flows is determined).

 Quantitative Goodwill Impairment Testing

-While this guidance can be complex, for impairment purposes, you really only need to be aware that fair value is a market-oriented concept.
-This means value is determined on the basis of how a market participant (such as a hypothetical competitor, or another company in the industry) would look at the business unit’s value and not what a specific buyer might decide to pay for it.
-Defining value in this way impacts the valuation in several different respects, most notably in how transactional synergies might be quantified.
+While the FASB guidance for this testing can be complex, for impairment purposes, you really only need to be aware that fair value is a market-oriented concept.
+This means you determine value based on how a market participant (such as a hypothetical competitor or another company in the industry) would look at the asset’s value – not what a specific buyer might decide to pay for it.

-The analysis is typically based on the “enterprise” value of the reporting unit, meaning the fair value estimate reflects the total invested capital of the business.
-In some cases, particularly if the reporting unit represents a stand-alone business entity, appraisers may adjust the value to reflect equity only.
-The test may be conducted using either measure, as long as an apples-to-apples comparison is made of the reporting unit’s estimated fair value and carrying value.
+Analysis is typically based on the “enterprise” value of the reporting unit, meaning the fair value estimate reflects the total invested capital of the business.
+In some cases, appraisers may adjust the value to reflect equity only.
+They may conduct the test using either measure, as long as they make an apples-to-apples comparison of the asset’s estimated fair value and carrying value.

 Applying the Income Approach to Estimate Value

-Even under the best circumstances of a stable economic environment, estimating future streams of business income is challenging; in the COVID-19 world, uncertainties associated with future contingent paths of financial performance make the process that much more difficult.
+Even under the best circumstances of a stable economic environment, estimating future streams of business income is challenging; in the COVID-19 world, uncertainties associated with future financial performance make the process even more difficult.

-You should expect that auditors, including the valuation specialists supporting them, will look skeptically at a “hockey-stick”-style forecast that presents a rosy outlook of strong growth and increasing profitability for a currently underperforming business entity.
-Such forecasts and their underlying assumptions may be seriously contested, and auditors are likely to request extensive documentation of all critical inputs.
+You should expect that auditors and valuation specialists will look skeptically at any forecast that presents a rosy outlook of strong growth and increasing profitability for a currently underperforming business entity.

 Fortunately, there are alternatives to the traditional DCF methodology described above.
-In recent years, FASB has provided an “expected present value technique” in which multiple PFI scenarios are used—each representing a conditional outlook for the business.
+In recent years, FASB has provided an “expected present value technique,” which uses multiple PFI scenarios—each representing a conditional outlook for the business.

-To apply this approach, you would need to prepare two or more forecasts, which are then probability weighted.
-These projections are directly adjusted for uncertainty, as opposed to quantifying the riskiness of future performance indirectly through an adjustment to the reporting unit’s discount rate.
-This methodology is well adapted to the highly volatile nature of the current business environment when the amount and timing of future cash flows may depend on uncertain events and trends.
+To apply this approach, you need to prepare two or more forecasts, which are then probability-weighted.
+You then adjust these projections for uncertainty, as opposed to quantifying the riskiness of future performance indirectly through an adjustment to the reporting unit’s discount rate.
+This method works well with the highly volatile nature of the current business environment when the amount and timing of future cash flows may depend on uncertain events and trends.

-Finally, it may be appropriate in some instances to account for the financial impact of the CARES Act (H.R.
-748) and related government programs in management’s PFI.
-You should discuss with the audit team the timing of this legislation and whether it can be included in forecasted results.
+Finally, it may be appropriate in some instances to account for the financial impact of the CARES Act and other government programs.
+You should discuss the timing of this legislation with your audit team and whether you can include it in forecasted results.

-There are many potential adjustments that may arise from the stimulus plans, and a description of them all is beyond the scope of this article.
-Many of the changes are tax related (e.g., availability of employee retention credits and changes in NOL usage rules), and accounting for them in projections is critical since they may cause significant modifications to future cash flow and, ultimately, value.
+Many potential adjustments may arise from the stimulus plans, and describing all of them is beyond the scope of this article.
+Many of the changes are tax-related (e.g., availability of employee retention credits and NOL usage rules).
+Accounting for them in projections is critical since they may significantly modify future cash flow and, ultimately, value.

-We recommend that management receive input from tax specialists when preparing the forecast (or forecasts) model used to estimate value.
+We recommend that management receive input from tax specialists when preparing any forecasts used to estimate value.

 Applying the Market Approach to Estimate Value

-Most GAAP-related fair value analyses of business entities include consideration of a market approach—normally involving a comparative analysis of the subject reporting unit with a group of guideline publicly-traded companies and/or comparable M&A transactions.
+Most GAAP-related fair value analyses include a market approach—normally involving comparisons with a group of publicly-traded companies or comparable M&A transactions.

-The precipitous decline in market pricing for public companies through the spring of 2020 complicates application of this method.
+The decline in market pricing for public companies through the spring of 2020 complicates the use of this method.
 Multiples based on trailing 12-month financial measures at the time of testing will almost certainly be depressed compared to historical averages and may be less relevant in the current environment than the harder-to-determine forward-looking multiples.

-The use of market multiples typically requires access to subscription databases that many corporate managers will not have access to—an additional reason we recommend using a valuation specialist.
+The use of market multiples typically requires access to subscription databases that many corporate managers do not have access to—an additional reason we recommend using a valuation specialist.

-Another complexity in the use of this method involves the estimation of a “control premium,” or, using appropriate terminology, a “market participant acquisition premium” (MPAP).
+Another complexity in the use of this method involves the estimation of a “control premium” or a “market participant acquisition premium” (MPAP).
 The amount of the premium is critically important, and you may find that the estimate can make the difference between a finding of impairment or no impairment.

 Unfortunately, given the dearth of transaction activity in the first two quarters of 2020, appraisers may find evidence of such premiums lacking.
 Looking back for a longer period raises questions about how relevant such evidence is in the current environment.
-Alternative approaches to quantifying a MPAP do exist, but they require sophisticated analyses that involve the consideration of hypothetical acquisition synergies and other factors.
+Alternative approaches to quantifying an MPAP do exist, but they require more sophisticated analyses.

 Concluding Value and Determining Impairment

-Good valuation practice dictates consideration of multiple valuation techniques.
-Generally, analysts expect fair value indicators from separate methodologies to converge to a point where differences are relatively small and can be easily reconciled.
+Good valuation requires considering multiple valuation techniques.
+Generally, analysts expect fair value indicators from different methods to converge to a point where differences are relatively small and easily reconciled.
 This final exercise takes on added importance in the current environment of economic uncertainty and volatile market pricing.

-For companies with a track record of historical valuations, the valuator should attempt to remain consistent in his or her assignment of weights to different valuation approaches.
-A change in weighting may be appropriate but should be made only after careful consideration and with explicit, robust documentation of the rationale.
-Don’t disregard a valuation technique used historically simply because it results in implied impairment, unless a convincing case can be made that it no longer results in a reasonable approximation of fair value.
+For companies with a track record of historical valuations, the valuator should attempt to assign weights to different valuation approaches consistently.
+Don’t disregard a historical valuation technique simply because it results in implied impairment unless you can make a convincing case that it no longer results in a reasonable approximation of fair value.

 As company management, you are ultimately responsible for determining asset impairment.
 Given the potential for reduced valuations during 2020, it is important to maintain open lines of communication with valuation specialists and auditors.
 Analyses, both quantitative and qualitative, must be thorough and, if appropriate, should include consideration of legislative changes designed to improve economic performance and the financial strength of American businesses.

 Finally, we cannot overemphasize the importance of documentation.
-This is particularly true in situations involving a poorly performing business unit, or for businesses in an industry especially hard-hit by the disruptions caused by COVID-19.
+This is particularly true in situations involving a poorly performing business unit or in an especially hard-hit industry.

 If you have questions about the information mentioned above, contact your Warren Averett advisor or ask a member of our team to reach out to you.